 Travelling Between the Greek islands

-When travelling as a family in Greece, it’s better to create an itinerary based on one island group (or 2 nearby groups).
+When travelling as a family in Greece, it’s better to create an itinerary based on one island group (or two nearby groups).
 Ferry routes often operate around individual island groups rather than between.
 Most ferries start in Athens.

 If you’re planning a family holiday to just one island, it’s best to choose one with an international airport rather than a regional airport, only with flights to Athens.
 Islands mentioned in this post with an international airport include: